moorepants/dissertation/systemidentification.rst

 parameters accurately is a function of the number of free parameters, which parameters are free, and the quality of the noise model.
-In my case, our noise model is an output error structure and may contribute to much more spread in the identified parameters. :ref:`Figure 24 <figControlParVsSpeed>` gives an idea of how the six identified speeds vary with speed.
+In my case, our noise model is an output error structure and may contribute to much more spread in the identified parameters. :ref:`Figure 13.24<figControlParVsSpeed>` gives an idea of how the six identified speeds vary with speed.
 As shown in Chapter :ref:`control` the theory predicts that the gains are mostly linear above about 2 m/s and that the neuromuscular frequency is a constant parameter with respect